 Visit the Calgary Groupon page and quite often you’ll find savings of up to 50 or more on hotels, activities and restaurants in Banff, Alberta.
 If you’re planning your vacation to Banff or even in the middle of it, the Calgary Groupon page is definitely worth a quick look!

 Did you know Calgary is under an hour’s drive away?
-Cheap, Fun Things to See & Do in Calgary
+Cheap, Fun and Cool Things to See & Do in Calgary

 With Banff, Alberta being a resort town naturally the prices of hotels will fluctuate depending on the season.
 No matter what time of the year though these options are four of the most affordable places to stay.